 - No individual stock or asset purchasing, portfolios only

-However, if you are more prone to a passive style, then Betterment is going to be a good choice for you.
-They have excellent automation for their users and there is almost nothing you will need to do once your account is completely set up.
+However, if you want to try out a passive stance, then Betterment is going to be a good choice for you.
+They have excellent automation for their users and there is almost nothing you'll need to do once your account is completely set up.

-Betterment also offers financial planning and access to human advisors for a small fee.
+Betterment also offers financial planning and access to real-life advisors for a small fee.

-Betterment is also favorable for those with a long-term investment approach since they offer many different retirement accounts.
-However, Webull did make a stride here when they debuted their new IRAs.
+Betterment is also a standout if you have a longer-term investment approach, since they offer many different retirement accounts.
+However, Webull did earn points here when they debuted their new IRAs.
 Ultimately, you may want to test drive accounts in both platforms to see how they fit and move you along getting closer to your goals.